-GUS I, the GOMACO University Simulator, now features interchangeable controls and GBoxes.
+GUS I, the GOMACO University Simulator, features interchangeable controls and GBoxes.
 The controls can be switched between the G22 and G+ control systems in order to properly train students on the controls currently being used in the field.
-The GBoxes are provided for each leg to accommodate improved steering and grade with G+ controls.
+GBoxes are provided on each leg to accommodate improved steering and grade with G+ controls.
 The GBox features a new location for the slave controller and proportional valves, reduces hose and wiring needs, eases serviceability and troubleshooting, and provides easy access with a horizontal swing door at ground level.

 GOMACO University began as an in-house training program back in the early 1970s.
 It was during that time period that customers began asking for training in the method of slipform paving and the operation of GOMACO equipment.
 GOMACO filled these needs by starting a customer training program.

 The first training sessions with GOMACO customers were held in the Godbersen-Smith Construction Company conference room in 1975.
 Also in 1975, GOMACO leased a building along Highways 59 & 175 in Ida Grove, Iowa, for the GOMACO Education Center.
 It consisted of a classroom large enough to accommodate 18 students and a shop area just large enough to fit the GOMACO equipment manufactured at that time.